chenxiaolong/AlterInstaller/README.md

 2. Install the module from the Magisk/KernelSU app.

-3. Create `/data/local/tmp/AlterInstaller.properties` listing the package IDs to modify:
+3. Create `/data/local/tmp/AlterInstaller.json` listing the package IDs to modify:

-    ```properties
-    # Syntax: <Package> = <Installer>
+    ```jsonc
+    {
+        // The top level key is the package to modify.
+The values below can be
+        // omitted or set to null to leave the fields unchanged.
+        "org.videolan.vlc": {
-    # For example, to mark VLC as being installed by the Play Store:
+            // Mark VLC as being installed by the Play Store.
-    org.videolan.vlc = com.android.vending
+            "installer": "com.android.vending",
+            // Mark VLC as being only updatable by Droid-ify.
+            "updateOwner": "com.looker.droidify"
+        }
+    }
     ```

 4. Reboot.
 The log file is written to `/data/local/tmp/AlterInstaller.log`.